purduedb/OpenAurora/README.md

 author = {Xi Pang and Jianguo Wang},

-title = {{Understanding the Performance Implications of the Design Principles in Storage-Disaggregated Databases}},
+title = {{<a href="https://www.cs.purdue.edu/homes/csjgwang/pubs/SIGMOD24_OpenAurora.pdf">Understanding the Performance Implications of the Design Principles in Storage-Disaggregated Databases</a>}},

 booktitle = {Proceedings of ACM Conference on Management of Data (SIGMOD)},